OpenPrinting/hplip-printer-app/README.md

   option settings (the original options are still accessible via web admin interface).

+- The Snap of the HPLIP Printer Application takes HPLIP's source code from Debian's packaging repository instead of directly from HP, as Debian's package has ~80 patches fixing bugs which are reported to HP but the patch not adopted upstream.
+So with the Snap users should get the same experience in reliability and quality as with the Debian package.

 ### To Do

 - Support for downloading the proprietary plugin of HPLIP via an